replicatedhq/kurl.sh/src/markdown-pages/add-ons/docker.md

 ### This add-on is deprecated.

-kURL will not be moving forward with support of this add-on in kURL and is deprecated starting March 23, 2023.
-This add-on will be EOL after September 31st 2023.
-Existing installs that use this add-on will continue to be best-effort supported until the EOL date.
-To migrate to [Containerd](https://kurl.sh/docs/add-ons/containerd) please change your kURL spec to containerd to migrate existing installs.
+As of March 27, 2023, kURL no longer intends to continue to offer this add-on as part of the ongoing kURL project.
+This add-on is now considered deprecated, and may no longer be offered by the project after September 31st, 2023.
+Existing installs that use this add-on will be best effort supported during this deprecation window.
+This deprecation is caused by upstream Kubernetes removing support for docker starting with v1.24.
+Please remove Docker from your spec and replace it with [Containerd](https://kurl.sh/docs/add-ons/containerd) to migrate existing installs.

 ## Summary